saucelabs-training/automation-best-practices/automated-atomic-tests/ATOMIC-TESTS.md

 ### 🏋️‍♀️ Get started with Cypress

+1. `cd automated-atomic-tests`
-1. `npm install`
+2. `npm install`
-2. `npx cypress open`
+3. `npx cypress open`
-3. Open `exercise.spec.js` in Cypress UI.
+4. Open `exercise.spec.js` in Cypress UI and make sure that Edge browser is selected.
 Please don't peek at the `solution.spec.js`🙏.
 The workshop is more fun when we struggle together 😁
    1. The test files are also in the directory `automated-atomic-tests/cypress/integration`

 ### 🏋️‍♀️ Automated atomic tests exercise